Today, I’ve got something really important to share…

 So they’re willing to pay well for services rendered.

-You have what’s called leverage – a powerful force in a business transaction.
+You have leverage – a powerful force in a business transaction.

 This is to say it has good profit margins!

-These are just a few examples on how to open a lock without a key makes you a hero instead of a villain.
+These are just a few examples of how opening a lock without a key makes you a hero instead of a villain.

 Lock picking is an art as old as locks themselves.